nbursa/AgoraNet/README.md

 ## Licensing and Contribution

+This repository is publicly available for demonstration, evaluation, and educational purposes.
+Redistribution, modification, or reuse in any form is prohibited without explicit written permission from the author.

-This repository is publicly available for demonstration and collaboration.
-Contributions are welcome.
-The author intends to open-source the project under a permissive license (MIT or AGPLv3) once core features are finalized.
+The author intends to open-source the project under a permissive license (MIT or AGPLv3) after achieving foundational development milestones.
+At that time, contributors will be invited to participate under clearly defined terms.

+For inquiries regarding permissions or collaboration, please contact the author directly.

 © 2025 Nenad Bursać.
 All rights reserved.